mcclaskey/batch_fslstats/README.md

 - The default shell file for MacOS recently changed from `bash` to `zsh`.
 If you previously installed FSL and/or virtualenvwrapper on an older macOS that ran `bash` but then updated to a newer MacOS that uses `zsh`, you need to migrate the shell configuration lines from your .`bashrc` file to your `.zshrc` file.
 [This page from FSL](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/configuration) provides more details on how to do this for FSL, but you can do the same thing for the virtualenvwrapper configuration commands as well

 # Setup (Advanced Users)
-If you are an FSL user with git, python and FSL on your path and an established system for managing environments (such as conda), no special setup is needed:
+If you are an FSL user with git, python (version 3.11+) and FSL on your path and an established system for managing environments (such as conda), no special setup is needed:
 1. create/activate an environment that has access to FSL
 2. cd to where you store repos and clone this repo, e.g. `git clone https://github.com/mcclaskey/batch_fslstats.git`
 3. cd to repo directory